Berry and Stephen Tompkinson return as undercover detectives in

 a new series of In Deep for BBC ONE

-Berry and Stephen Tompkinson are jumping head first back in at the
+Berry and Stephen Tompkinson are jumping back in at the deep end

-deep end in a new series of In Deep for BBC ONE, it was announced
+in a new series of In Deep for BBC ONE in February.

 and Stephen work brilliantly together as undercover detectives Liam